Funding opportunity

 We recommend applicants make use of equipment databases when deciding on what equipment to request, such as the Equipment Data service operated by Jisc.

-Open research is integral to UK Research and Innovation (UKRI)’s mission to deliver economic and social benefit.
+Open research is integral to UKRI’s mission to deliver economic and social benefit.
 BBSRC aims to promote open sharing of all research data, including data arising from ALERT-funded equipment.

-To help maximise the impact of our funding, we encourage you to consider manufacturers who provide openly accessible data formats with your equipment.
+To help maximise the impact of our funding, we encourage applicants to consider manufacturers who provide openly accessible data formats with their equipment.

 Use of open formats ensures that deposition of data in public data repositories is as easy as possible and eliminates the need for costly and time-consuming data conversion steps when data is submitted to public repositories.
 Using these formats helps to enhance transparency, openness, verification, and reproducibility in research supported by ALERT.